Skip to main content

 Fundamentals

-You have arrived here with a question about limits, specifically the financial ceilings placed on the incentives within programs.
+You have arrived here with a question about limits, specifically the financial ceilings placed on the incentives within employer wellness programs.
 The inquiry itself points to a conversation our culture is having about health, a conversation often centered on percentages, premiums, and penalties.

-These discussions are framed by regulations from the Affordable Care Act (ACA) or the (ADA), which stipulate that incentives are generally capped at 30% of the cost of health coverage.
+These discussions are framed by regulations from the Affordable Care Act (ACA) or the Americans with Disabilities Act (ADA), which stipulate that incentives are generally capped at 30% of the cost of health coverage.
 This figure, while legally significant, represents a profound misdirection in the calculus of well-being.
 It encourages a focus on a modest financial reward while diverting attention from the far greater asset at stake ∞ your own biological capital.

 The lived experience of declining vitality ∞ the persistent fatigue that coffee no longer touches, the mental fog that clouds clear thought, the slow accumulation of weight around the midsection, the quiet fading of drive and desire ∞ is a reality for millions.
 These are not mere symptoms of aging to be accepted.